dsbowen/dsbowen.github.io/_posts/hemlock/2020-01-15-getting-started.md

 Here are the prerequisites I recommend to take advantage of the full range of tools Hemlock offers.
 Unless otherwise specified, I recommend you download the latest stable version of the following:

 **Essential**
 1. *Python3 and pip3*.
 Python is Hemlock's primary language. pip allows you to install Python packages, including Hemlock itself.
 I recommend [Python3.6](https://www.python.org/downloads/release/python-366/), the version you will use for Heroku deployment (see below).
+Additionally, you should be able to create [virtual environments](https://docs.python.org/3/library/venv.html).
 2. *Code editor*.
 I work in [Visual Studio (VS) Code](https://code.visualstudio.com/download) with the [Remote-WSL](https://code.visualstudio.com/docs/remote/wsl) extension, but any code editor will do.

 **Strongly recommended**